HarseesKaur/Microsoft_PowerBI_projects/README.md

 # Microsoft_PowerBI_projects
-A collection of interactive dashboards created from scratch, starting from data cleaning & modelling to end result of dashboard with interesting insights to make better business decisions.
+A collection of interactive dashboards created from scratch for Atliq hardware company, starting from data cleaning & modelling to end result of dashboard with interesting insights to make better business decisions.

-# Sales Insights of Atliq hardware company